Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

     eigvals, eigvecs = eigh(H)
     return eigvals[0], eigvecs[:, 0]
 ```
-We use eigh to break down the Hamiltonian and find its energy levels and quantum states.
+we use eigh to break down the Hamiltonian and find its energy levels and quantum states.
 Then we return the lowest energy value and its corresponding state which is called the ground state — the most stable configuration of the system.

 ---